 As is often the case in a small city, Circleville doesn't have a public transportation system that people use for their commute.

-The per capita income in Circleville in 2022 was $25,873, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,492 for a family of four.
+The per capita income in Circleville in 2022 was $29,394, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $117,576 for a family of four.
 However, Circleville contains both very wealthy and poor people as well.

-Circleville is a somewhat ethnically-diverse city.
 The people who call Circleville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Circleville residents report their race to be White, followed by Asian.
-Important ancestries of people in Circleville include German, English, Pennsylvania German, Irish, and European.
+Important ancestries of people in Circleville include German, Irish, Pennsylvania German, English, and Italian.

 The most common language spoken in Circleville is English.
-Other important languages spoken here include Native American languages and Tagalog.
+Other important languages spoken here include Native American languages and Spanish.

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.8% of the neighborhoods in America.

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.8% of family-friendly neighborhoods in the state of Kansas.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 12.7% of family-friendly neighborhoods across the state of Kansas.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 is also pretty special linguistically.
 Significantly, 3.0% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.4% of the neighborhoods in America.